h4t3p1ckl3s/h4t3p1ckl3s/README.md

 🎓 I'm a sophomore majoring in Information Security at PTIT-HCM
 🔭 I'm currently working on: DFIR, Malware Analysis, Threat Intelligence and Blue Team concepts
-⚡ Fun fact about me: I like sporty activities, and martial arts :>
+⚡ Fun fact about me: I like sporty activities, and martial arts.
+Btw I do OSINT in my freetime especially SOCMint :3

 </td>
 <td>